Master Jobs, Stages, and Tasks for Data Engineering Interviews

 External Schema in AWS Glue or Redshift → Define an external schema using AWS Glue Data Catalog or Redshift's external schema.

-Query from Redshift → Run SQL queries using Amazon Redshift SQL (SELECT
+Query from Redshift → Run SQL queries using Amazon Redshift SQL (SELECT, JOIN, GROUP BY, etc.).

 Spectrum Query Engine → Redshift Spectrum processes queries without moving data to Redshift.